Microsoft ends support for Internet Explorer on June 16, 2022.

 In February 2020, Japanese prime minister requested all schools around Japan to temporarily shut down as a way of curbing the spread of the novel coronavirus.
 In light of this, NTT Communications partnered with the company that developed the "Manabi Pocket" cloud-based educational platform to offer Manabi Pocket content in 11 fields of study free of charge, as its unique way of helping children in Japan to continue learning.
 Creating a platform that can be used by children and students during school closures provides them with learning opportunities and helps to develop a digital approach to education in the future.

 We make improvements aimed at stopping, preventing or reducing any negative effects related to human rights.
-We also establish common global targets for human rights issues to be addressed and promote their penetration into the NTT Group's business operations.
+We also establish common global targets for human rights issues to be addressed and promote their adoption with the NTT Group business operations.

 We continued to hold dialogue with group companies in Japan through fiscal 2021, and after reassessing the situation, established globally standard targets for the way our management needs to be enhanced.
 We also created internal guidelines for human rights due diligence, which serve to foster a common understanding as well as outline the appropriate procedures to take.